Zack Scoular

-Zack Scoular (/ˈskuːlər/; born 23 November 2007) is a New Zealand and Australian racing driver who competes in Eurocup-3 for Palou Motorsport.
+Zack Scoular (/ˈskuːlər/; born 23 November 2007) is a New Zealand and Australian racing driver who competes in the Le Mans Cup in LMP3 for R-ace GP.
+He previously competed in Eurocup-3 for Palou Motorsport in 2025.

 Scoular previously competed in the 2025 Formula Regional Oceania Championship with mtec Motorsport, where he finished runner-up to Arvid Lindblad.
+He won the New Zealand Grand Prix in 2026.

 Early life

-Zack Scoular was born on 23 November 2007 in New Zealand.
+Scoular was born on 23 November 2007 in New Zealand.
 His father, Stuart Scoular, is a former rally driver who had his right leg amputated below the knee following a crash in the 2012 Targa Rally.
 Stuart credited Tony Quinn with saving his life, who later funded Scoular's 2025 campaign in Formula Regional Oceania.
 Scoular holds dual New Zealand and Australian nationality and is based in the United Arab Emirates.

 Racing career

 Karting (2017–2023)

 Scoular competed in karting both in the UAE, and in Europe.
 A result of note in his karting career was finishing in 3rd place in the 2023 IAME Series UAE, in the X30 Senior category.